bilal-fazlani/commanddotnet/README.md

 ### Arguments

-Arguments are simple as we saw already in the [intrduction](#introduction).
-Arguemnts are the main parameters of the command and should be as less as possible.
+Arguments are simple as we saw already in the [introduction](#introduction).
+Arguments are the main parameters of the command and should be as less as possible.
 If you compare them to a english statement, argument is the *Subject* of the sentense.

 Let try an example of an english sentense `Please delete sample.docx file`